Triplet Loss#

 def triplet_loss_batch_all(embeddings: torch.FloatTensor, labels: torch.IntTensor, margin: float):

-# all triplets in the batch
+# Get all triplets in the batch

 anchor, positive, negative = get_triplets(labels)

-pairwise_dist = torch.cdist(embeddings, embeddings, p=2)
+distances = torch.cdist(embeddings, embeddings, p=2)

-# triplet loss
+# Evaluate the triplet loss

-loss = positive_dist - negative_dist + margin
+loss = distances[anchor, positive] - distances[anchor, negative] + margin

-# removal of easy triplets
+# Remove easy triplets

 loss = loss[loss > 0]